Skip to content

 Run Setup Script

-The gateway-setup.sh script, located in the root Gateway directory, performs the following actions:
+The gateway-setup.sh script, located in the root Gateway directory, copies the default Gateway configuration files from /src/templates to /conf/ folder.

 Run the script: